The Third Part of the Night

 The Third Part of the Night (Trzecia część nocy) is a 1971 Polish avant-garde psychological horror-drama film set in Nazi-occupied Poland.
 It was directed by Andrzej Żuławski.

 Plot

-The film is set during the occupation of Poland during World War II.
-The young man Michał witnesses German Nazi soldiers slaughter his wife, son and mother at their villa.
-Michał and his father avoid death by hiding in a nearby forest, from where they see the murders.
+The film is set in Nazi-occupied Poland during World War II.
+Michał witnesses German soldiers murder his wife Marta, their young son, and his mother at the family's country villa; he and his father survive only because they are hiding in a nearby forest.